 As discussed previously in this assessment, Santa Rosa is predominantly White, which accounts for 54.6 percent of the city's population, though some areas are predominantly Hispanic, with Hispanic and Latinx residents representing 32.8 percent of the city's population.
 The city is also home to smaller populations of Asian (5.4 percent), Black and African American (2.4 percent), multiracial non-Hispanic (3.3 percent), Native American (0.7 percent), and Native Hawaiian/Pacific Islander (0.6 percent) residents.
 Route 101 serves as a physical barrier separating the city into distinct east and west sides.
 The east side is less diverse and home to the city's most affluent households, and the west side reflects more diversity both in terms of race, ethnicity, and household incomes.
 There are greater concentrations of non-White populations generally in lower-resource urban areas, a pattern also exhibited throughout the greater ABAG region.
 The city's non-White communities are clustered in southern and southwestern Santa Rosa, primarily in mixed-use areas south of State Route 12 and east of Stony Point Road.
 The majority of Santa Rosa's neighborhoods with higher non-White representation are categorized as low resource, but several ethnically representative tracts also see household incomes at or above the median.
 Santa Rosa's lowest-income block group is also one of its most diverse, with a median household income of \$21,726 and non-White persons comprising 84 percent of its population.

-Figure 4-23 demonstrates that there are diverse areas within the city-more than half (54.5 percent) of the total RHNA capacity is allocated to areas with higher diversity levels.
-This includes 59 percent of lower-income units, 49.6 percent of moderate-income units, and 53.5 percent of above moderateincome units.
+Figure 4-23 demonstrates that there are diverse areas within the city-more than half (53.1 percent) of the total RHNA capacity is allocated to areas with higher diversity levels.
+This includes 57.4 percent of lower-income units, 47.7 percent of moderate-income units, and 52.5 percent of above moderate-income units.
 The range of affordability will further support increased diversity by providing housing options for a variety of households, without barriers based on income level, household size, race, or ethnicity.
-In contrast, a greater share of above moderate-income units (19 percent) have been identified in areas with the lowest diversity scores, compared to lower-income units (11.8 percent) and moderate-income units (6.9 percent).
+In contrast, a greater share of above moderate-income units (20.3 percent) have been identified in areas with the lowest diversity scores, compared to lowerincome units (9.0 percent) and moderate-income units (14.7 percent).
 In order to promote mobility and reduce possible exclusion in areas of lower diversity, the city has included Program H-31 to address significant disparities in housing needs and in access to opportunity for all persons regardless of race, color, religion, sex, gender, sexual orientation, marital status, national origin, ancestry, familial status, source of income, or disability, and other characteristics protected by the California Fair Employment and Housing Act.
 This program includes exploring opportunities to establish community spaces, events, and resources to foster a sense of belonging in Santa Rosa, particularly for populations that were impacted by historical exclusionary practices, including Black, Indigenous, Tribes and Tribal Citizens, People of Color populations and Lesbian, Gay, Bisexual, Queer/Questioning, Intersex, Asexual, and Agender (LGBTQIA+).

-Total RHNA Capacity 31.7% Above Moderate-Income Capacity Moderate-Income Capacity 33.9% Lower-Income Capacity 33.6% 40% 50% 70% 0% 10% 20% 30% 80% 90% 100% <40th percentile (Least Diverse) = 40th to 54th percentile ■ 55th to 69th percentile ■ 70th to 84th percentile ■ ≥85th percentile (Most Diverse)

-Figure 4-23 Percent of Unit Capacity by Diversity Index Score
+Figure 4-23 PERCENT OF UNIT CAPACITY BY DIVERSITY INDEX SCORE

+Total RHNA Capacity

+Above Moderate-Income Capacity

+Moderate-Income Capacity

+Lower-Income Capacity

+■ <40th percentile (Least Diverse) ■ 40th to 54th percentile

+70th to 84th percentile

+■ 285th percentile (Most Diverse)